hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">provision</span>: assigned new device to an SGT based on identity—greatly facilitating remote office setups
     - assurance: using AI/ML, enables every point on the network to become a sensor
   - open platform capabilities: intent-based API (Northbound API)
+  - characteristics of APIs
+    - quickly provision new devices
+    - view the overall health of the network

 - Cisco Context Directory Agent (CDA)